Academics

 • Social Studies

-Classical, Medieval, and Renaissance History is designed to prepare 8th grade students for high-school level historical exploration by providing students with a practical understanding of the historical underpinnings of Western civilization and subsequently our modern world.
+Classical & Medieval History is designed to prepare 8th grade students for high-school level historical exploration by providing students with a practical understanding of the historical underpinnings of Western civilization and subsequently our modern world.
 Starting where 7th grade Ancient World History leaves off, the course will examine Classical History (focusing on Han China and the Greco-Roman World until its fall in 476 AD) during the fall semester, and Medieval History (the Mongols, Feudal Japan, and the European Medieval period in Europe, including the Southern Renaissance) in the spring.
 Students will also review the political geography of the world as taught in 7th grade, with the addition of selected physical geography features.

 • Science